hbshin00/CS3110-FinalProject/README.md

 Implementation from scratch of Texas Hold'em Poker (for one player, with CPU's) in OCaml

-(Note: The implementation is functioning but by no means optimized/final; in particular, the betting logic for the CPU's needs refinement.)
+(Note: The implementation is fully functioning but by no means optimized/final; in particular, the betting logic for the CPU's needs refinement.)